 At almost 2kg, this is one of the largest pieces of lunar rock on display to the public.
 (The museum has another eleven in its possession.)

 Incidentally, the other half of the Galb Inal suffered a less wholesome fate.
-It was cut into slices, which are now mostly found in private collections.)
+It was cut into slices, which are now mostly found in private collections.

 In terms of composition, what you see is a lunar breccia made of feldspar, with a shiny black, wind-polished surface, and containing fragments of rocks and minerals.

 Given the rarity of the lunar rock (with only a few hundred similar examples on earth known to scientists), the museum has the generosity of Hatice Skarits (1930-2016) to thank for the acquisition.
 Her will made provision for part of her inheritance to be used for the purchase of a meteorite for the museum’s collection.

 How to get to the meteorite